 A tasty, salmon-and-trout-based wet dog food that is made in the USA without chicken or other common triggers.

-About: Finding a chicken-free canned dog food is challenging, but Zignature makes it easy with their collection of wet food options.
+About: Finding a chicken-free wet food is challenging, but Zignature makes it easy with their collection of wet food options.

 All of their recipes are designed for dogs suffering from food allergies, so they’re made with a limited number of ingredients without corn, soy, wheat, chicken, or dairy.
-However, Zignature doesn’t compromise on quality, nutrition, or taste by doing so, as this recipe is made with a number of pup-pleasing proteins and legumes for fiber and carbohydrates to promote healthy energy levels.
+However, Zignature doesn’t compromise on quality, nutrition, or taste by doing so, as this wet food recipe is made with a number of pup-pleasing proteins and legumes for fiber and carbohydrates to promote healthy energy levels.

 Want more info?
 Make sure to check out our full Zignature dog food brand review!

-- Quality protein is always the first ingredient
+- A quality source of animal protein is always the primary ingredient

 - Legumes add fiber for healthy digestion and energy